tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 “He’s actin’ possessed.”

 They handed him intake forms.
-He hobbled back to a bench, and I watched through the lens as another client—a woman holding a cat carrier, subtly slid a few seats away.
+He hobbled back to a bench, and I watched through the lens as another client holding a cat carrier, subtly slid a few seats away from him.

 I looked up his paperwork.
 The address led to some warehouse out in the scrublands, three states away.
 The name seemed fake too.
 Keeton.
 No records.
 No online presence.
 It didn’t seem to fit him.
 But the dog’s name?
 Mutt.
 That was the only detail I believed.